sammk86/my-saas-starter/README.md

 - **Account Confirmation**: New users are created with `isConfirmed: false` and must be confirmed before accessing the dashboard
 - **Protected Routes**: Middleware automatically redirects unconfirmed users to the confirmation page
 - **Email Activation** (optional): Users can activate their account via email link (see Email Setup above)
-- **Admin Approval**: Team owners can confirm users via the `/api/admin/confirm-user` endpoint or directly in the database
+- **Admin Approval**: Organisation owners can confirm users via the `/api/admin/confirm-user` endpoint or directly in the database

 ### User Flow